Starting Outlook in Safe Mode

 When you hold the CTRL button on your keyboard when clicking the Outlook shortcut on your Desktop, Taskbar, Start Menu or Start Screen, Outlook will detect this and asks if you want to start Outlook in Safe Mode.

 Method 2: Windows 7

-If you are using Windows Vista or Windows 7, then there is a Search box in the Start Menu.
+If you are using Windows 7, then there is a Search box in the Start Menu.
 Here type;

 Starting Outlook in Safe Mode via the Start Menu in Windows 7.